 Member Dues provide the primary revenue for Regional Business.
 Other income includes general COG DOLA grants and direct services to members (GIS).
 More than half of member dues cover cash matches required by specific programs-AAAA, EDD, Watershed Services and Broadband.
 The remainder of expenses include the 2/3 of the Executive Director wages plus expenses (that are not charged to Indirect or other programs) and expenditures related to the COG cycle-DOLA grant.
-Usually DOLA grant revenues and expenditures are a wash.
-This year, NWCCOG is utilizing our 'own' money for the local match on two items in the grant cycle.

-Note that this is the last year that a previous year column will show when the Broadband program budget was separated from Regional Business in 2018 to better track Project THOR costs.
-As Executive Director, I have continued to increase the amount of my time charged to Indirect from zero in 2017 to 25% in 2019 to accurately represent time spent as GM of the organization and make more room in Regional Business budget for increased impacts directly to the membership.
-Note that this budget is still operating in a deficit without revenues from a well-run fee-for-service elevator program.
-This is even more true of the Broadband Program.
+As Executive Director, I have continued to increase the amount of my time charged to Indirect from zero in 2017 to 25% in 2019 and 2020 to accurately represent time spent as GM of the organization and make more room in Regional Business budget for increased impacts directly to the membership.
+Note that this budget is still operating in a deficit after providing the \$70,000 (2020) and \$80,000 local match for the Broadband program.
+This would not be possible without revenues from a well-run fee-for-service elevator program which further subsidizes the Broadband Program with additional dollars transferred.

 The Regional Business budget provides for the administration, oversight and leadership to the NWCCOG.
-Dues paid by 28 local government members support the activities of the Regional Business program which in turn provides matching funds for the Alpine Area Agency on Aging, QQ, Watershed Services, the Economic Development District and various DOLA grants.
+Dues paid by 29 local government members support the activities of the Regional Business program which in turn provides matching funds for the Alpine Area Agency on Aging, QQ, Watershed Services, the Economic Development District and various DOLA grants.
 The primary expense in Regional Business is funding of the Executive Director position, which besides supporting and managing the NWCCOG organization, continues to identify and support member needs, share information and be a resource for local governments and officials across the regions' membership.